adamsmd/fileinfo/README.md

 - MacOS
 - Android
 - iOS
-- BSD (FreeBSD, OpenBSD, NetBSD)
+- BSD (FreeBSD, OpenBSD, NetBSD, etc.)

-See `PLATFORMS.md` for details.
+Towards this goal, this library uses [GitHub Actions](https://github.com/adamsmd/fileinfo/actions) to test as many platform configurations as possible.

 ### How?

-The `./configure` script tests every known way to access meta-data
+The `./configure` script tests various ways to access file meta-data.
+Functions are then exposed for retrieving this data (see `src/fileinfo.c`) and structs and macros are defined for accessing parts of this meta-data (see `src/fileinfo/static.h.in`).

+Information about how these meta-data parts are laid out in memory is also exposed (see `src/fileinfo/dynamic.h`), so users of this library can do things like platform-oblivious serialization.
+See `tests/fileinfo-file-dynamic.c` for an example.

 ### Who?